 2011: Alan Khazei

 Alan Khazei is the author of Big Citizenship: How Pragmatic Idealism Can Bring Out the Best in America.
 Along with his friend, Michael Brown, he co-founded the non-profit organization, City Year, which works to unite young adults, ages 17-24, from all backgrounds for an intensive year of full-time community service, mentoring, tutoring, and educating children.
-The non-profit, which was started in 1987, served as the model and inspiration for President Clinton’s AmeriCorps program and now operated in 24 US cities, as well as Johannesburg and London.
+The non-profit, which was started in 1987, served as the model and inspiration for President Clinton’s AmeriCorps program.
 When AmeriCorps faced a drastic funding cut in 2003, Mr. Khazei joined with other service leaders to organize the “Save AmeriCorps” coalition, an effort that led to an increase of $100 million worth of funding for the program.
 Inspired by the success of the “Save AmeriCorps” campaign, Mr. Khazei launched Be the Change, Inc., a non-profit organization that creates national issue-based campaigns by organizing coalitions of nonprofit organizations, social entrepreneurs, policymakers, private sector leaders, academics, and citizens.
 In 2009, ServiceNation, the first campaign launched from this platform, played a key role in the enactment of the strongly bipartisan Edward M. Kennedy Serve America Act.

 2010: John L. McKnight

-John L. McKnight is Professor Emeritus of Education and Social Policy and co-director of the Asset-Based Community Development (ABCD) Institute at the Institute for Policy Research (IPR) at Northwestern University.
+John L. McKnight is Professor Emeritus of Education and Social Policy, co-founder of the Asset-Based Community Development (ABCD) Institute at the Institute for Policy Research (IPR) at Northwestern University, and a Senior Associate at the Kettering Foundation.
 The ABCD Institute was co-founded by Mr. McKnight and his colleague, Jody Kretzmann, in 1995.
 Mr. McKnight is internationally recognized for his critique of the ways in which social service and other organizations “problemize” people.
 In his view, seeing “needs” instead of “capabilities” and “assets” cripples not only those supposedly being helped, but their communities as well.
-By focusing on meeting needs and deficiencies, these organizations were seeing the glass as half empty – instead of half full.
 By shifting their paradigm from needs-based to asset-based, communities and organizations could maximize their “human resources”.
 Mr. McKnight also co-authored Building Communities from the Inside Out: A Path Toward Finding and Mobilizing a Community’s Assets with Ms. Kretzmann.
 This book has become the “bible” of asset-based community development.
 Before joining the university in 1969, he directed the Midwest office of the US Commission on Civil Rights.

 2009: Thomas Sander

 Thomas Sander has served as the Executive Director of the Saguaro Seminar: Civic Engagement in America since its founding in 1996.
 The program is part of the John F. Kennedy School of Government at Harvard University, and brings together leading practitioners and thinkers for a multi-year discussion to develop broad-scale, actionable ideas to fortify our nation’s civic connectedness.
 He was the project manager on the Social Capital Community Benchmark Survey – the largest survey of social capital to date (surveying over 30,000 Americans in 41 communities in 2000).
 Prior to taking this position, Dr. Sander was the Director of the Fund for Social Entrepreneurs at Youth Service America and served as a senior policy advisor on national service for the US Senate’s Labor and Human Resources Committee, where he played a major role in the enactment of the 1993 National Service Trust Act.
-In addition, while working as a management consultant at Bain and Company, he assisted Harvard University’s president in negotiating and consummating some of the first debt for education swaps in the world.
 Dr. Sander received his J.D. from Harvard Law School and his A.B. from Brown University.